herwaldt/SupplierPortal/README.md

-# X-Rite Supplier Portal
+# Supplier Portal

 # See the deployed site here!

 ## https://supplier-portal-scorecard.herokuapp.com/scorecard

-The X-Rite Supplier Portal is meant to show suppliers how they are preforming according to X-Rite's standards.
-A supplier can log in and see their grade for On-Time Delivery, Defective Parts-Per-Million, and Cost.
+The Supplier Portal is meant to show overall suppliers performance.
+(Data is loaded through 2022)

-A supplier creates their own account, and then can only see their companies results (once approved by an X-Rite Admin).

-The data is formed from Oracle outputs and X-Rite's internal RDM (Report of Discrepant Material) process.
-A supplier can also export data relating to their company for their own internal records.

 ---

 ## Code Style

-Express/Node.js Backend with a React Frontend
+Express/Node Backend, MongoDb, with a React Frontend.
+Deployed on Heroku

 ---